 Use the Christmas budget you have worked out above to determine how much you need to save each payday.

 For example, if your total Christmas budget is $500 and you have 10 paychecks still to come then you will want to put aside $50 each time. ($500/10 = $50).

 Automating your savings is the easiest and most sensible way to make sure you achieve your savings goal.
-The AutoSave feature of Empower will help you do just that.
+The

 Create your savings goal within the app and Empower will move the money every week from your checking to your AutoSave account.
 If you don’t have enough money one week, Empower will wait until the following week to transfer your money.

 It’s that simple!

 2. Save while you shop

 No doubt you will be thinking more carefully about what you buy and how much you spend between now and Christmas, and quite rightly too.

 It pays to be focused on your spending, this is how you can save money for Christmas without resorting to eating nothing but rice and beans.

 But there is not need to not spend at all, especially when spending normally will earn you free money.
 Money you can turn into gift cards to use to buy Christmas gifts for free!